Jhansi-gl/Finalproject/README.md

 # Finalproject
+## Diabetes Dataset
+The Diabetes dataset has 442 samples with 10 features, making it ideal for getting started with machine learning algorithms.
+It's one of the most popular Scikit Learn Toy Datasets.Microsoft provides Azure Open Datasets on an “as is” basis.The dataset may include data sourced from Microsoft.
 ## CREATING AND DEPLOYING AZURE MACHINE LEARNING SERVICE:
 Step 1: Visit the Microsoft AZURE website and sign up.
 Step 2: Click on the search area and search for MACHINE LEARNING  and select it.